morissetcl/like_im_five/README.md

 ![Build Status](https://img.shields.io/circleci/build/github/morissetcl/like_im_five/master)
 # like_im_five

-Have you ever wasted time to setting up testing context rather than focusing on the code ?
+Have you ever wasted time to setting up testing context rather than focusing on the code?
-Have you ever had pain to write a long context because of unknow associations ?
+Have you ever had pain to reproduce a production bug in your test?

 Like Im Five generate a file with factories you need to test a specific object.
 It use you DB development to retrieve the object you want and all associations you will have need to setup the test.